Faris-07/LowKey/README.md

 - As an Admin, I can edit a product so that I can keep the products information up to date.
 - As an Admin, I can delete a product so that I can remove products no longer available.
 - As an admin, I can add coupon codes so that I can offer discounts to my customers.
+- As an Admin I conducted research and implemented SEO keywords to increase traffic to my website.
+- As an Admin I have created a Facebook shop page to increase traffic to my website.

 #### EPIC | Purchasing
 - As a User, I can add items to my basket in varying quantities so that I can keep the items in my basket until I'm ready to buy.